Monstro33/FirstAide/frontend/public/markdown/Unconcious/UnconciousAdult/cprAdult.md

 - Place the flat part of your finger on the wrist or neck to get the most accurate reading.
 Avoid using your fingertips or your thumb.

-# STEP 7: DETERMINE IF CPR IS NECESASARY
+## DETERMINE IF CPR IS NECESASARY

 - IF NO PULSE, CONTINUE WITH STEPS.

 -IF PULSE IS PRESENT, CLICK HERE FOR - RESCUE BREATHING -

-# STEP 8: INTERLACE FINGERS WITH ONE HAND ON TOP OF THE OTHER
+## INTERLACE FINGERS WITH ONE HAND ON TOP OF THE OTHER

 ![Alt text](/Images/AdultCPR/adultCPR15.jpg)